V-MalM/VBA-challenge/README.md

 Once you have added the code to excel workbooks as a module or just as a macro for the work book, you will able to run the macro Stock_Report_Main().

-## Important: Add the vbs code to the work book or to the module not individual worksheets.
+## Important: Add the vbs code to the work book or to the module not individual worksheets